Skip to content

 Repository files navigation

-Work in progress standard library for Lean 4.
+The "batteries included" extended library for Lean 4.
 This is a collection of data structures and tactics intended for use by both computer-science applications and mathematics applications of Lean 4.

-Using std4
+Using batteries

-require std from git "https://github.com/leanprover/std4" @ "main"
+require batteries from git "https://github.com/leanprover-community/batteries" @ "main"

-Additionally, please make sure that you're using the version of Lean that the current version of std4 expects.
+Additionally, please make sure that you're using the version of Lean that the current version of batteries expects.
 The easiest way to do this is to copy the lean-toolchain file from this repository to your project.
-Once you've added the dependency declaration, the command lake update checks out the current version of std4 and writes it the Lake manifest file.
+Once you've added the dependency declaration, the command lake update checks out the current version of batteries and writes it the Lake manifest file.
 Don't run this command again unless you're prepared to potentially also update your Lean compiler version, as it will retrieve the latest version of dependencies and add them to the manifest.

 Build instructions